AhmedNobi/Attendance-Monitoring-System/README.md

 This is a simple command-line program written in C++ that allows users to manage attendance data for a group of students.
 The program can perform the following tasks:

-1.View attendance data
+1. View attendance data
-2.Search for a student
+2. Search for a student
-3.Edit attendance data for a student
+3. Edit attendance data for a student
-4.View attendance history for a student
+4. View attendance history for a student
-5.Export attendance data to a CSV file
+5. Export attendance data to a CSV file

 ## Getting Started
 To use the program, simply download the attendance.cpp file and compile it using a C++ compiler such as g++ or Visual Studio.
 The program has been tested on Windows and Linux.